 Furthermore, when looking at the 10 firms with the lowest rates of each segment in 2017, it seems that although those firms did not raise their standard rates near as aggressively as the high-rate firms, they collected a higher percentage of the increase in two of the three segments.
 The Am Law 100 grew standard rates 2.9%, the Am Law Second Hundred only 2% and the Midsize 2.8%.
 Nonetheless, in the Am Law 100 segment, firms were able to capture almost the same growth at collection with 2.8%; in contrast, the Midsize had a collected growth rate of 1.5%.

 One surprising part of the story here is the fact that the Am Law Second Hundred firms with the lowest standard rate growth were able to grow their collected rate at a better pace (3.6%) than most other segmented rate groups in this analysis.
-Another interesting discovery is that the natural, albeit convenient, idiom of “you get what you pay for” where the stature of the price for a particular service is directly tied to its inherent perceived market value, and thus in this case, its price elasticity, is not consistent.
-While that almost certainly is the case for certain practices within these firms or certain partners, when extrapolated across these firms on the whole, it doesn’t seem to hold true.
+Another interesting discovery is that the natural, albeit convenient, idiom of “you get what you pay for” where the stature of the price for a particular service is directly tied to its inherent perceived market value, and thus in this case, its ability to realize its new yearly rate, is not consistent.
+While that almost certainly is the case for certain practices within these firms or certain partners that they realize their full rate increase, when extrapolated across these firms on the whole, it doesn’t seem to hold true.

 As in football, where being a team with a strong pedigree and talent doesn’t equal an unobstructed path to success, likewise, just because a firm has higher rates, does not mean they aren’t susceptible to pricing headwinds.